windviki/biostuff/pyfasta/README.txt

   $ pyfasta **split** -n 6 original.fasta

+split the fasta file into one new file per header with "%(seqid)s" being filled into each filename.:

+  $ pyfasta **split** --header "%(seqid)s.fasta" original.fasta

 create 1 new fasta file with the sequence split into 10K-mers:

   $ pyfasta **split** -n 1 -k 10000 original.fasta